 Captain Brown Leads The Attack - Rohan Stevenson (0:00 / 4:01)

 We give you 16 world-class players: four 1st Violins, three 2nd violins, three Violas, three cellos & three basses, expertly sampled.
-Choose from over 244 articulations, including 38 shorts, 53 longs, 19 FX, and 45 extraordinary legato patches programmed by Andrew Blaney.
-Recorded with multiple round robins, dynamic layers and presented with 3 essential and versatile microphone positions.
-In addition to each individual section, we also have a comprehensive selection of articulations and techniques presented in an 'ensemble' format designed for sketching and composing with 'out of the box' satisfaction.
+Choose from over 244 articulations — including 38 shorts, 53 longs, 19 FX, and 45 extraordinary legato patches, programmed by Andrew Blaney.
+Each sample has been recorded with multiple round robins and dynamic layers, presented with three essential and versatile microphone positions.
+In addition to each individual section, we also have a comprehensive selection of articulations and techniques presented in an 'ensemble' format, designed for sketching and composing, for instant satisfaction.

 Spitfire was built on a chamber strings project.
 Many of our friends, including A-list composers, complained that sampled strings were unwieldy, ill-defined and too epic.
-That for much of their output, sensitive and achingly beautiful quiet passages through to searing lyricism didn't require huge numbers but attention to detail.
+That for much of their output, sensitive and achingly beautiful quiet passages and searing lyricism required less players, and attention to detail.
 Our first iteration of chamber strings was released as a private project and became hugely popular amongst our peers.

-Many, however, noted how it still sounded 'kind of big'.
+Some, however, noted how it still sounded 'kind of big'.
 So we returned to the chamber challenge with a question: How small can we go before it no longer sounds like a section?
 The answer was 4,3,3,3,3.
 A uniquely intimate group of extraordinary players in one of the best recording locations.
-Originally available in volumes, this project has now taken 4 years of our life.
-We now present Spitfire Chamber Strings in a rationalised, and more instantly useable form.
-As mentioned before it is the Spitfire team's absolute favourite string range, admired for its beauty, its versatility but also its totally unique sonic character.
+Originally available in volumes, this project has been four years in the making.
+It is the Spitfire team's absolute favourite string range, admired for its beauty, versatility and totally unique sonic character.